KSP-KOS/KOS/doc/source/commands/terminalgui.rst

         PRINT 4+1.
         PRINT "4 times 8 is: " + (4*8).

+    This is an alias for TERMINAL:PUTLN, see :ref:`terminal struct <terminal>`.

 .. global:: SET TERMINAL:WIDTH.
 GET TERMINAL:WIDTH

      Gets or sets the terminal's width in characters.